sirkibsirkib/pinggame/README.md

     Finished release [optimized] target(s) in 270.70 secs
 $
 ```
-(If it doesn't work, you likely need to relook the SDL2 step above).
+If it doesn't work, you likely need to relook the SDL2 step above.

 That's it.
 You'll find the finished _binary_ in `./target/release/` called `pinggame` or `pinggame.exe`.
 Depending on what you needed to do in the SDL2 step, you may need to ensure this file is in a certain place or something.
 For example, on windows it must be in the same directory as `SDL2.dll`.

 ## Playing
-Once you have your executable (called `pinggame` or `pinggame.exe`), you can run it in your terminal.
+Once you have your _binary_, you can run it in your terminal.

 ### Server mode
 If you want to be the server, run: